Renters' Rights Bill: changes for private tenants

 Rent increases

-This will give you at least 2 months' warning of the increase.
+You will get at least 2 months' notice of a rent increase.

-Tenancy agreement clauses that say the rent can go up in other ways will no longer apply.
+Tenancy clauses that say the rent can go up in other ways will no longer apply.

-You will be able to challenge the increase through a tribunal if you think it's too much.
+You will be able to go to a tribunal if you think a rent increase is too much.

 The tribunal:

-can set a lower rent if they agree with you
+can set a lower rent if they agree that the increase is too much

 will not be able to put your rent up to more than your landlord wants